 - Butter or oil for cooking

-- Fresh berries & maple syrup, to serve
+- Fresh berries and maple syrup, to serve

-- In a large bowl, whisk together ricotta, eggs, milk, vanilla, lemon zest, and lemon juice.
+- In a large bowl, whisk together ricotta, eggs, milk, vanilla, lemon zest, and lemon juice until smooth.

-- In a separate bowl, combine flour, sugar, baking powder, baking soda, and salt.
+- In a separate bowl, whisk flour, sugar, baking powder, baking soda, and salt.

-- Fold the dry ingredients into the wet until just combined.
+- Fold the dry ingredients into the wet until just combined; do not overmix.

-- Heat a skillet over medium and grease lightly.
-Spoon 1/4 cup batter per pancake and cook 2–3 minutes per side.
+- Heat a greased skillet over medium; spoon 1/4 cup batter per pancake and cook 2-3 minutes per side until golden.

-- Serve warm with berries and syrup or powdered sugar.
+- Serve warm with fresh berries and maple syrup or powdered sugar.